eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Text

 Provide an initial seed for the entity naming.
-Your string will be hashed to provided the random state.
-When provided the same sequence of names is generated every run.
-If you create your entities in the same order this will ensure they are the same between runs.
-If you run multiple nodes set this via environment variable to ensure every node generates unique names.
-When left empty (the default) a random starting seed is chosen.
+Your string will be hashed to provide the random state.
+When provided, the same sequence of names is generated every run.
+Creating your entities in the same order will ensure they are the same between runs.
+If you run multiple nodes, set this via environment variable to ensure every node generates unique names.
+A random starting seed is chosen when left empty, (the default).

 The default value is: "".